Ronakkk07/voice_assistant_api/README.md

 3. Sends transcript to Gemini.
 4. Returns Gemini's response.
 5. Requires wake word **Luna** before forwarding to Gemini.
-6. Can add this if you want gemini to talk back ```html const utterance = new SpeechSynthesisUtterance(data.response);
+6. Can add this if you want gemini to talk back ``` const utterance = new SpeechSynthesisUtterance(data.response);
       speechSynthesis.speak(utterance); ```